This blog may contain affiliate links. Read our disclosure policy for more info.

 Surf Camps are popular in San Juan del Sur.
 These camps usually run for 5-10 days and include your accommodation, some food, daily surf lessons, as well as unlimited surfboard gear rental.

-The surf camp we did went for 5 days, included all of our breakfasts as well as some lunch and dinners, our accommodation right on the beach, and a surf lesson every morning!
-I loved it as I felt like it was a “crash course” in surfing and I improved a lot very quickly.
+The surf camp we did went for 5 days and included all of our breakfasts as well as some lunch and dinners, our accommodation right on the beach, and a surf lesson every morning!
+I loved it as I felt like it was a quick course in surfing and I improved a lot very quickly.
 Plus the atmosphere was fun and we met lots of other travelers also learning to surf.

 Renting Surfboards in San Juan del Sur and Surfing Independently